Request Florida Records

 Can I get body cam footage of my own arrest?

 Often yes.
-Section 119.071(2)(l)4. requires disclosure to certain individuals, including the person recorded, even when public access is restricted by the privacy carveout.
-If you are facing charges, talk to your defense lawyer first; criminal discovery may be the faster route.
+Section 119.071(2)(l)4. requires release to some individuals, including the person recorded, even when the public is locked out by the privacy carve-out.
+If you are facing charges, talk to your defense lawyer first.
+Criminal discovery may be the faster route.

 Does the agency have to give me the part of the video that is not exempt?